joegesualdo/get-youtube-subtitle-url-node/youtube-dl/CONTRIBUTING.md

     python test/test_download.py
     nosetests

+See item 6 of [new extractor tutorial](#adding-support-for-a-new-site) for how to run extractor specific test cases.

 If you want to create a build of youtube-dl yourself, you'll need

 * python
-* make (both GNU make and BSD make are supported)
+* make (only GNU make is supported)
 * pandoc
 * zip
 * nosetests

 ### Adding support for a new site

-If you want to add support for a new site, first of all **make sure** this site is **not dedicated to [copyright infringement](#can-you-add-support-for-this-anime-video-site-or-site-which-shows-current-movies-for-free)**. youtube-dl does **not support** such sites thus pull requests adding support for them **will be rejected**.
+If you want to add support for a new site, first of all **make sure** this site is **not dedicated to [copyright infringement](README.md#can-you-add-support-for-this-anime-video-site-or-site-which-shows-current-movies-for-free)**. youtube-dl does **not support** such sites thus pull requests adding support for them **will be rejected**.

-After you have ensured this site is distributing it's content legally, you can follow this quick list (assuming your service is called `yourextractor`):
+After you have ensured this site is distributing its content legally, you can follow this quick list (assuming your service is called `yourextractor`):

 1. [Fork this repository](https://github.com/rg3/youtube-dl/fork)
 2. Check out the source code with: